Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

+In this work, we apply the first-principles-based effective Hamiltonian approach \cite{SM,lou2021pasp}, which is widely used in ferroelectric systems \cite{zhong1995first,bellaiche2000finite}, to investigate the atomic CDW instabilities in CsV$_3$Sb$_5$.
+Significantly, a series of breathing-kagome-like \emph{D}$_{3h}$ phases are predicted with mild tensile epitaxial strain.
+The atomic origins for the new \emph{D}$_{3h}$ phases and the known ISD state are comprehensively understood in terms of V-V and V-Sb pairs.
+Particularly, the atomic Hamiltonian reveals the existence of ionic Dzyaloshinskii–Moriya interaction (DMI), which is found to be the driving force of the formation of these nonlinear CDW patterns.

-{\it Phonon instability.} Phonon dispersion of the pristine phase at zero strain is displayed in Fig. \ref{fig:phonon}(f).
-The imaginary phonon mode at the M point [e.g., $2\pi$(1/2, 0, 0)] indicates a 2×1×1 modulation of the structure, which mainly involves the V-V in-plane movements as shown in Fig. \ref{fig:phonon}(d).
-A linear combination of the soft modes at the three symmetry-equivalent M points give rise to the star of David (SD) or ISD [Fig. \ref{fig:dft}(a)] pattern within a 2×2×1 supercell.
-Note that the ISD structure exhibits inverse atomic displacements than the SD structure.
-The ISD phase is energetically favored (see Supplemental materials (SM) for details \cite{SM}), which is consistent with previous results \cite{tan2021charge}.
-Similarly, the three L-point soft modes indicate a 2×2×2 structural reconstruction, which is manifested by the ISD + ISD stacking pattern with $\pi$-phase shift (see SM for different stacking modes \cite{SM}), agreeing well with previous studies \cite{tan2021charge,liang2021three}.
-For simplicity, we will focus on the 2×2×1 CDW orders regardless of inter-layer stacking in the following discussion unless stated otherwise.
+{\it CDW transition from DFT.} Phonon dispersion of the pristine phase at zero strain is displayed in Fig. \ref{fig:phonon}(f).
+The imaginary phonon mode at M point [e.g., $2\pi$(1/2, 0, 0)] indicates a 2$\times$1$\times$1 modulation of the structure, which mainly involves the V-V in-plane movements as shown in Fig. \ref{fig:phonon}(d).
+A linear combination of the soft modes at the three symmetry-equivalent M points give rise to the star of David (SD) or ISD [Fig. \ref{fig:dft}(a)] pattern within a 2$\times$2$\times$1 supercell.
+Note that the ISD structure exhibits inverse atomic displacements compared to the SD structure.
+The ISD phase is energetically favored (see Fig. S1 in Supplemental materials (SM) \cite{SM}), which is consistent with previous results \cite{tan2021charge} and will be explained in terms of the microscopic interactions discussed below.
+Similarly, the three L-point soft modes indicate a 2$\times$2$\times$2 structural reconstruction, which is manifested by the ISD + ISD stacking pattern with $\pi$-phase shift (see Fig. S2 \cite{SM}), agreeing well with previous studies \cite{tan2021charge,liang2021three}.
+For simplicity, we will focus on the 2$\times$2$\times$1 CDW orders in the following discussion unless stated otherwise.